 NaNoWriMo has other events throughout the year that I might participate in, including Camp NaNoWriMo in April.
 And I’ll be back next November for sure.
 You can send a buddy request to Genetix, and I hope to see you there.

-Originally from Flint, MI, Paul resides in Colorado, where he tries to avoid reliving his punk rock days.
-Paul blames most of his typos on cats
+Originally from Flint, Michigan, Paul resides in Colorado, where he tries to avoid reliving his punk rock days.
+He is still trying to teach his cat to play drums.